alpeshjchovatiya/AlpeshChovatiya/README.md

 I am a highly motivated Data Science professional with a strong drive to harness data insights and analytics to enhance organizational processes.
 I am committed to unlocking the value of data through modern analytical models, machine learning, deep learning, and data visualization.
 With expertise in SQL, Python, SAS, and Tableau, I aim to develop dynamic dashboards, create high-quality data sets, and accurately predict outcomes.
 I am eager to leverage my knowledge and experience to quickly become a valuable asset to the organization.

+### This repository contains my portfolio of data science and machine learning projects.
+It showcases various techniques and tools I've used, including Python, Power BI, and Tableau, to analyze and visualize data, and various machine learning and deep learning algorithms to built predictive models.

 ### 🔧 Technologies & Skills